 Hi there and welcome to The Craine’s Nest!

-A friend of mine recently invited me to join a book club and I have to say, I’ve always thought book clubs would be stuffy and uptight… well, I’m happy to have found this one is not!
+A friend of mine recently invited me to join a book club, and while I’ve always thought book clubs would be stuffy and uptight, I’m happy to have found this one is not!
 For the most part, it’s a great mix of girl talk, good food and drink, and an interesting discussion about the book that we’ve read.
-The group is made up of creative, entrepreneurial women, which is my comfy nook, and I like that I’m reading books I wouldn’t necessarily choose for myself.
+The group is made up of creative, entrepreneurial women, which is my comfy little nook, and I like that I’m reading books I wouldn’t necessarily choose for myself.

 The first book that I read with the group, was Z: A Novel of Zelda Fitzgerald, by Therese Anne Fowler.
 I’m not gonna lie… I was pretty bored for the first hundred pages or so and then, unexpectedly, everything turned around.
-The novel was suddenly brought to life with imagery and color, when the dynamic duo who were Scott and Zelda Fitzgerald, moved to New York City.
-Through many different countries, and surroundings, Fowler did a great job of capturing both their extraordinary personalities and their crazy, mixed-up love.
+The novel was suddenly brought to life with imagery and color, when Scott and Zelda, the dynamic duo, moved to New York City.
+Through many different countries and surroundings, Fowler did a great job of capturing their extraordinary personalities and their crazy, mixed-up love.
 She recreated environments of the era in beautiful detail, making me feel like I was right there with Scott and Zelda, at the many speakeasies, clubs, and hotels they frequented.
-With vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for an array of colorful characters.
+With her awesomely vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for an array of colorful characters.

-Fowler also included many a Jazz Era Cocktail (hint: most of them involved gin!), such as the Orange Blossom, which is one of the drinks I’ll be revamping here, today.
+Fowler also included many a Jazz Era Cocktail (mostly all about gin!), such as the Orange Blossom, which is one of the drinks I’ll be revamping here, today.
 I jotted down all of the drinks as I read through the book, and I’ve put a modern spin on the ones that captured my imagination the most.

 I have 3 Jazzy Cocktails on the menu!
 A couple are my own versions of old favorites, and the other is The Birthday Blush, recreated by Susan.